JeffersonLab/trackingML/docs/GettingStartedAtJLAB.md

 ~/.local/bin/virtualenv venv
 source venv/bin/activate.csh
 ```
+(If using bash, use `source venv/bin/activate` in the last line instead.)

 At this point the instructions are slightly different if you want
 to setup for GPU support or not.
 Choose the correct section below